Introducing Fort Drum’s nocturnal neighbors during National Bat Awareness Week

 |0

-This work, Introducing Fort Drum’s nocturnal neighbors during National Bat Awareness Week [Image 2 of 2], by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Introducing Fort Drum’s nocturnal neighbors during National Bat Awareness Week, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.